-Developed by the American Institute of Certified Public Accountants (AICPA), Service Organization Control (SOC) reports (formerly SAS 70) are reports designed to help service organizations build trust and confidence in the service performed and controls related to the services.
+Developed by the American Institute of Certified Public Accountants (AICPA), Service Organization Control (SOC) reports are designed to help service organizations build trust and confidence in the services being provided, and the controls related to those services.
 A SOC report shows your customers that you have managed their data securely and with integrity.

-Only independent Certified Public Accountants can deliver SOC reports.
-At Anderson ZurMuehlen we are a licensed CPA firm and in good standing with the AICPA.
+Only independent Certified Public Accountants can issue SOC reports.
 Each type of SOC report is designed to help service organizations meet specific user needs:

 SOC 1 REPORT

-SOC 1 reports are specifically focused on internal controls over financial reporting, primarily used for banks and investment firms that store financial data.
-A SOC 1 is an audit of the internal controls (policies, procedures, and technologies) which a service provider has implemented to protect client data.
-These reports replaced the SAS70 reports as of June 15, 2011.
+SOC 1 reports are specifically focused on internal controls over financial reporting.
+A SOC 1 is an examination of the internal controls (policies, procedures, and technologies) which a service provider has implemented to protect client data.

 SOC 2 REPORT